zapp8/babackup/README.md

 is a bash script that use rsync over ssh to backup your data securely

 ## Installation
+- install **rsync** package on your box
-Copy babackup.sh where ever you prefere, it is better if you place it in a directory in your path
+- copy babackup.sh where ever you prefere, it is better if you place it in a directory in your path

 ## Usage
 `babackup.sh <source path> <destination path>`